Travelport/travelport-uapi-tutorial/lesson_3-6.md

 ## Coding

-You can start creating a blank php page by writing {%highlight php %} <?php          ?> {% endhighlight %} in a blank text file and saving it as php_SampleAir.php
-Now to call a Universal API service from PHP you first need to initialize all the required variables like TargetBranch, Username, password, and provider.
+You can start creating a blank php page by writing <?php          ?> in a blank text file and saving it as php_SampleAir.php Now to call a Universal API service from PHP you first need to initialize all the required variables like TargetBranch, Username, password, and provider.
 Let us first create a simple air availability search with PHP.